Household Support Fund

 We know that this year has been tougher than most, particularly for those on lower incomes.

-Further funding was granted in December 2022 and January 2023 to help those most in need.
-The funding has been split to ensure we can support as many residents as possible.
+Funding was granted in April 2023 to help those most in need.
+The funding has been split into 2 payments (spring/summer and autumn/winter) to ensure we can support as many residents as possible.

 • Automatic payments were issued to households who have been identified from our data as being in 'financial stress', households who did not qualify for the £650 Cost of Living Payment, care leavers and many more.
-Please note the deadline for cashing in the vouchers has now passed.
+Please note the deadline for cashing in the vouchers is 30 days from the date in your letter.
 More information on 'financial stress' criteria can be found in the FAQs section below

 • Vouchers were issued by schools to students eligible for Free School Meals to provide support during school holidays